Academic literacy development for your students

 Other examples of videos created for specific needs are available in this YouTube playlist.

-Learning Success staff collaborate with lecturers and other faculty staff to create teaching and learning materials that are integrated with curriculum content.
+Learning & Academic Engagement staff collaborate with lecturers and other faculty staff to create teaching and learning materials that are integrated with curriculum content.
 These are designed cumulatively across papers in a programme of study.
 Our goal is to create online and face-to-face resources for academic literacy development that are relevant to students as they work on their current assessments.

 The essential steps for collaborating are below.
 The design of our materials focuses on using sample assignments.